jasin0x/TestCase_ManualTesting_Othoba.com/README.md

  # Introduction
  This document provides a detailed overview of the processes involved in creating Test Cases, Test Case Reports, Bug Reports, Test Metrics, and Mind Maps for the 'Othoba.com' website.
- The tasks are done for sign-up and sign-in features fro [Othoba] https://www.othoba.com
+ The tasks are done for sign-up and sign-in features for [Othoba.com] https://www.othoba.com

  # Summary